Language and identity in Korean and Diasporic Contexts

 Innovative Methods in Korean Language Teaching showcases research-based and experience-based contributions and reflections on the potential of adopting technological and non-technological innovations to promote Korean language students’ learning.
 The chapters included in this book consider a wide range of innovative technologies and approaches, such as Large Language Models, Virtual Reality solutions, metaverse platforms, multimodal teaching, and critical pedagogy, and represent a variety of geographical learning contexts from North America to Europe, from Korea to the broader Asia-Pacific region.
 Overall, these contributions make the case for embracing new technologies instead of banning them and for accepting pedagogical shifts that take into consideration contemporary understandings of the communication, teaching, and learning processes.
 This book will be of interest to graduate students, researchers and practitioners of Korean language education, and to those working on language teaching and learning in general, to inform future teaching practices through careful consideration of contemporary technologies and teaching approaches.

-This book is the first in series of Korean language textbook for recreational/hobby purposes, written with Hyun Mi Kim and Jieun Kiaer.
-It is published by Hello Korean, a new publisher specialised in textbook for Korean language learners.
+A series of Korean language textbook for recreational/hobby purposes, written with Hyun Mi Kim and Jieun Kiaer.
+It is published by Hello Korean, a publisher specialised in textbook for Korean language learners.
 As paperback, the book is available from all major Korean bookstores (such as Kyobo Books or Yes24) and in Australia from Intext.
-As ebook, it is available with 30% discount on Ridi Books.
+As ebook, it is available on Amazon, and with 30% discount on Ridi Books.

 The Korean language is quickly gaining global popularity, largely due to the cultural phenomenon known as Hallyu, or the Korean Wave.
 People around the world are learning Korean to connect more deeply with its vibrant culture and broaden their perspectives.
 Traditional textbooks, however, often lack the real-life, practical experiences that make modern Korean culture so engaging, focusing more on rules than on everyday language.
 Annyeong?
 Korean! was created to fill this gap, bringing learners closer to the language and culture in a way that feels immediate, relevant, and engaging.
-Each of the 10 units builds upon core language skills, pragmatics, and situational learning, helping you navigate social nuances and interact naturally in real-world settings.
-Through iconic Korean locations-such as cozy hanok guesthouses in Hongdae, the vibrant Han River Park, popular beauty stores like Olive Young, and the thrilling atmosphere of LOL Park for esports-Annyeong Korean brings the language to life, offering an experience that feels real and close.
-The book is designed to be inclusive and accessible, whether you’re a student, a professional, a parent, or a lifelong learner, in a classroom or through self-study.
+Each volume builds upon core language skills, pragmatics, and situational learning, helping you navigate social nuances and interact naturally in real-world settings.
+Through iconic Korean locations such as the vibrant Han River Park, popular beauty stores like Olive Young, the DMZ, Jeju island and many others, Annyeong?
+Korean! brings the language to life, offering an experience that feels real and close.

 A book on teaching languages in Australian universities, with plenty of reflections on approaches, policies, and practices, and co-edited with John Kinder and Marinella Caruso.
 Published in December 2024 by ANU Press, it is available Open Access on the publisher’s website.